-When building your home, there are a few things that are easy to miss.
+A house wrap can be crucial to building your home.
+But there are a few things about house wraps that are easy to miss.
 You may forget to add a sound barrier to your upstairs under the floor.
 Or, you may forget to add a house wrap if you haven’t built many houses.

 And no, a house wrap is not a sort of mural or wallpaper for outdoor use that makes your house look nice.
 A house wrap is a material that won’t be seen but instead offers a more practical use.
 You are going to want one of these.